UX source files for a True UX tool

 - Human readable

-- Written using rules that allow you to express and connect different aspects of UX design.
+- Written using rules that allow you to easily express and connect different aspects of your design.

 - Easily share, thus prevent vendor lock-in.